cpe200-158-sec1/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
+   Answer : Not equal becuase it is equal number of times that we use constructors.
 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
+   Answer : Not same because case#1 we need to create new object but case#2 we dont create new object.
+			So case#1 is more than case#2

 ## Expected Output: